-- (ii) Instruction in physical education which is the development of physical and motor fitness; fundamental motor skills and patterns; and skills in aquatics, dance, and individual and group games and sports (including intramural and lifetime sports); and includes special physical education, adapted physical education, movement education, and motor development. - (iii) Speech language pathology services for the prevention and/or habilitation of speech language impairments may be special education, if provided as specially designed instruction; or related services, if required to assist a student with a disability to benefit from special education. - (iv) Travel training which is the provision of instruction, as appropriate, to children with significant cognitive disabilities and any other children with disabilities who require this instruction, to enable them to: - (A) Develop an awareness of the environment in which they live; and - (B) Learn the skills necessary to move effectively and safely from place to place within that environment such as school, home, work, and in the community. - (v) Technical education which means organized educational programs that are directly related to the preparation of individuals for paid or unpaid employment, or for additional preparation for a career requiring other than a baccalaureate or advanced degree. - (e) To ensure successful post-secondary transition, transition services may be special education, if provided as specially designed instruction, or related services, if required to assist a student to benefit from special education. - (1) "Transition services" means a coordinated set of activities that: - (i) Are designed to be within a results oriented process, that is focused on improving the academic and functional achievement of the child who is eligible, and to facilitate the child's movement from school to post school activities, including post-secondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation;
+- a) Determine continued co-teaching services or change of placement, and - b) Revise the IEP as appropriate. - 4) In order to offer co-teaching services, the LEA must complete- a plan for implementation which includes continuous professional development and submit the plan to the Vermont Agency of Education for approval. - (ii) Instruction in physical education which is the development of physical and motor fitness; fundamental motor skills and patterns; and skills in aquatics, dance, and individual and group games and sports (including intramural and lifetime sports); and includes special physical education, adapted physical education, movement education, and motor development. - (iii) Speech-language pathology services for the prevention and/or habilitation of speech-language impairments may be special education, if provided as specially designed instruction; or related services, if required to assist a student with a disability to benefit from special education. - (iv) Travel training which is the provision of instruction, as appropriate, to children with significant cognitive disabilities and any other children with disabilities who require this instruction, to enable them to: - (A) Develop an awareness of the environment in which they live; and - (B) Learn the skills necessary to move effectively and safely from place to place within that environment such as school, home, work, and in the community. - (v) Technical education which means organized educational programs that are directly related to the preparation of individuals for paid or unpaid employment, or for additional preparation for a career requiring other than a baccalaureate or advanced degree.

-(ii) Are based on the individual student's needs, taking into account the student's strengths, preferences and interests; and includes:

-(A) Instruction;

-(B) Related services;

-(C) Community experiences;

-(D) The development of employment and other adult living objectives; and vocational evaluation

-If appropriate, acquisition of daily living skills and functional
+- (c) To ensure successful post-secondary transition, transition services may be special education, if provided as specially designed instruction, or related services, if required to assist a student to benefit from special education. - (1) "Transition services" means a coordinated set of activities that: - Are designed to be within a results-oriented process, that is focused on (i) improving the academic and functional achievement of the child who is eligible, and to facilitate the child's movement from school to post-school activities, including post-secondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation; - (ii) Are based on the individual student's needs, taking into account the student's strengths, preferences and interests; and includes: - (A) Instruction; - (B) Related services; - (C) Community experiences; - (D) The development of employment and other adult living objectives; and - (E) If appropriate, acquisition of daily living skills and functional vocational evaluation